Skip to main content

 Severe Combined Immunodeficiency (SCID)

-Severe combined immunodeficiency (SCID) is the most serious form of primary immunodeficiency (PID) disorders, also known as inborn errors of immunity (IEI)
+Severe combined immunodeficiency (SCID) is the most serious form of primary immunodeficiency (PID) disorders, also known as inborn errors of immunity (IEI).

-Most infants with SCID are diagnosed within the first year of life, and require a haematopoietic stem cell transplant (HSCT) to survive.
+Most infants with SCID are diagnosed within the first year of life and require a haematopoietic stem cell transplant (HSCT) to survive.
 Early diagnosis by newborn screening for SCID allows for HSCT to be undertaken before infections cause complications, that may be life threatening.

-SCID and other PID/IEI disorders are caused by defects in cells of the immune system, and are usually inherited.
+SCID and other PID/IEI disorders are caused by defects in cells of the immune system and are usually inherited.
 PID/IEI disorders are different to AIDs (acquired immunodeficiency syndrome), that is due to human immunodeficiency virus (HIV).

-• X-linked means that it only affects boys, and is transmitted by their mothers, who are called carriers.
 A daughter of a carrier mother has a 50% chance of being a carrier herself.
 Each son of a carrier mother has a 50% chance of being affected by SCID.

 • Autosomal recessive disorders means that both parents are carriers and each child, whether a girl or a boy, has a 25% chance of being affected.
 Sometimes the autosomal recessive form of SCID is caused by a deficiency of an enzyme called adenosine deaminase (ADA SCID).

-The main role of the immune system is to defend against infections and other foreign invaders (such as cancer cells), whilst protecting the body's own cells.
-Around half the white blood cells in healthy people are T cells (T lymphocytes), which are the most important cells in the immune system.
+The main role of the immune system is to defend against infections and other invaders (such as cancer cells) whilst protecting the body’s own cells.
+Around half the white blood cells in healthy people are T cells

-One of the roles of T cells is to help another type of white blood cell called B cells (B lymphocytes), to produce antibodies, also known as immunogobulins.
+One of the roles of T cells is to help another type of white blood cell called B cells (B lymphocytes), to produce antibodies, also known as immunoglobulins.
 In SCID neither the T cells nor the B cells work properly.

 Blood from infants with SCID does not usually have any T cells.
 Even if the blood of infants with SCID contains B cells, the B cells cannot make antibodies without T cells.

 Infants are usually protected at birth against infections like tetanus, diphtheria, chickenpox, polio and most types of meningitis.
-After birth, antibodies start to gradually disappear from the infant's blood, and by 6 months of age they are practically gone.
-The amount of antibodies in the blood is shown by the Immunoglobulin G (IgG) level.
+After birth, antibodies start to gradually disappear from the infant's blood, and by six months of age they are practically gone.

+The level of antibodies in the blood is shown by the Immunoglobulin G (IgG) level.
 Infants with SCID can't produce IgG, so once the IgG from the mother has gone, they easily get infections that antibodies prevent.

 Infants with SCID tend to at risk of severe infections of the lungs, especially by Pneumocystis carinii or by cytomegalovirus (CMV).
 Symptoms include poor growth rate and chronic (ongoing) diarrhoea.

-How is SCID diagnosed?
+Q 3: How is SCID diagnosed?

 The diagnosis of SCID in infants is based on several signs, including: